STREGAsGate/GateEngine/README.md

 <sub>*Shader are currently under development are missing some functionality.*</sub>

 ## Getting Started
-Add the package to your project like any other package and you're done:
+Add the package to your project like any other package and you're done.
 ```swift
 .package(
     url: "https://github.com/STREGAsGate/GateEngine.git",